 [Skip to content]

 Phase 1 of the Broadband East Riding programme is now complete.
-Over 42,000 homes and businesses now have access to superfast broadband speeds of over 24Mbps.
+Superfast broadband speeds of over 24Mbps were delivered to over 42,000 homes and businesses.
 The programme also delivered a reliable basic broadband service of at least 2Mbps to the remaining properties within the programme’s intervention area.

-Following a State Aid Public Consultation exercise in August 2016, provisional approval has been given to BT by the Council and UK government to reinvest early gain-share funding and Phase 1 underspend back into Phase 2, extending coverage by over 2,000 superfast premises and increasing its total delivery target to over 6,500 homes and businesses by the end of 2018.
-The planning and survey work for this extended programme is ongoing and as such is subject to change, but provisional plans can be viewed via the link below, and via our Interactive map.
+Following a State Aid Public Consultation exercise in August 2016, provisional approval was given to BT by the Council and UK Government to reinvest early gain-share funding and Phase 1 underspend back into Phase 2 to extend coverage by over 2,000 superfast premises.
+The total contractual delivery target of 6,771 superfast premises was achieved in December 2019.

-Quickly find out if superfast fibre optic broadband is available to your property by clicking the link below and entering your postcode.
+Quickly find out if superfast fibre optic broadband is available to your property by clicking the button below and entering your postcode.